 PCOS and Thyroid Disorder are two of the most common hormone imbalance disorders in women.
 If you’re among the millions of women who struggle with Polycystic Ovary Syndrome (PCOS) or thyroid disorders, you may be surprised to learn that there is a relationship between Polycystic Ovary Syndrome (PCOS) and thyroid function.
 PCOS can affect thyroid hormone levels and vice versa.

 Thyroid hormones play a vital role in regulating metabolism, which affects the reproductive system, including ovulation and menstrual cycles.
 Women with PCOS may have a higher risk of thyroid dysfunction, such as hypothyroidism (underactive thyroid) or Hashimoto’s thyroiditis, which can worsen PCOS symptoms, including irregular periods, weight gain, and infertility.

 On the other hand, changes in thyroid hormone levels can affect PCOS.
 Hypothyroidism can cause changes in menstrual cycles and fertility, and can also worsen insulin resistance, a common feature of PCOS.

-In this post, we dig into how PCOS and Thyroid are related to each other.
+In this post, we dig into how PCOS and thyroid disease are related to each other.
 What causes what?
-And What should you do, if you are are diagnosed with both PCOS and Thyroid.
+And explore the Ayurvedic treatments that can help you achieve hormonal balance and overall well-being.